AP ENGLISH LANGUAGE AND COMPOSITION

 Creating graphs, diagrams, and models that represent chemical phenomena

 Explaining how the microscopic structure of a substance determines its chemical properties

 Making a scientific claim and supporting it with evidence

 AP Economics is 40-50-lessons course that includes Microeconomics and Macroeconomics.

 Microeconomics is taught to give students a thorough understanding of the principles of economics that apply to the functions of individual decision markets, both consumers and producers, within the economic system.
 It places primary emphasis on the nature and function of product markets and includes the study of factor markets and of the role of government in promoting greater efficiency and equity in the economy.

 The key concepts and related content that define the AP Biology course was organized around a few underlying principles called the big ideas, such as Evolution, Cellular Processes: Energy and Communication, Genetics and Information Transfer, and Interactions which encompass the core scientific principles, theories and processes governing living organisms and biological systems.

 COURSES WE OFFER

-We offer one-on-one classes or small-sized class to ensure individual attention is provided.
+We offer both one-on-one, and small-sized classes to ensure individual attention is provided.
 Students will be taught by BC certified teachers who will motivate, encourage, and guide them in their specific academic subject.
 Each teacher focuses on their specialization and is experienced in teaching students using the BC Curriculum.